Patricia Paula Simon has had to fit her writing career around her hospital appointments.

 At school I used to hear songs in my head all the time.
 I didn’t get a chance to play an instrument though, so I think my writing comes from that musical spirit.”

-The ex-teacher has just won the Lewisham borough section of the City of Stories (COS) writing competition.
+She has just won the Lewisham borough section of the City of Stories (COS) writing competition.
 The social enterprise award saw more than 800 people in the capital submit pieces in 42 workshops in the summer.

 There were 21 regional winners – Patricia was one of them.